Julia Boserup

-Julia Boserup (born September 9, 1991) is an American retired tennis player of Danish descent.
+Julia Boserup (born September 9, 1991) is an American retired tennis player.

-Boserup began playing tennis at age six, after her mother, a native of Denmark, enrolled her in group tennis lessons.
-She was home schooled in high school, which allowed her to focus more time on her tennis career which began in 2006.
+Boserup was born in Santa Monica, California to two Danish parents and began working with famed coach Robert Lansdorp at the age of 6.
+She moved to Boca Raton, Florida, at age 13 to train at the USTA's National Training Center.
+Boserup turned professional in 2008.

-In 2017, she reached her highest WTA singles ranking of world No. 80, whilst her best doubles ranking was No. 218.
+Boserup reached the third round of the 2016 Wimbledon Championships and achieved her highest WTA singles ranking of world No. 80 in 2017.

-However, she suffered from injuries, and in May 2019, she announced her retirement.
+After suffering multiple injuries over 11 years on Tour, Boserup announced her retirement from professional tennis in May 2019.

+After her retirement from professional tennis Boserup earned her MBA from the University of Chicago Booth School of Business.
+After graduating from Booth, Boserup joined global business advisory firm A.T.
+Kearney as a Management Consultant.
+In 2024, Boserup was elected to the Board of Directors of the WTA, where she currently serves as the 1-100+ Singles and Doubles-Only Representative.
+Since October 2024, Boserup has served as the Chief Executive Officer of the Women's Tennis Benefit Association (WTBA).

 Junior accomplishments

 Boserup won the USTA Orange Bowl in 2008, outlasting fellow American Christina McHale in three sets, in the final match.

 Professional career

 Boserup reached the third round of the 2016 Wimbledon Championships and in 2017 she defeated French Open champion Francesca Schiavone in the first round of the Australian Open.
 In 2014, Julia reached the quarterfinals of the WTA Tour event in Monterrey, Mexico, defeating world No. 24, Kirsten Flipkens, in the first round.

-In her professional career, Boserup has competed mainly on the ITF Women's Circuit where has won three singles titles and one doubles title.
+In her professional career, Boserup competed mainly on the ITF Women's Circuit where she won three singles titles and one doubles title.
 After qualifying, Boserup made her Grand Slam main-draw debut at the 2016 Wimbledon Championships, where she defeated Tatjana Maria in the first round.
-In the second round, she triumphed over Belinda Bencic due to a second set retirement before she was beaten by Elena Vesnina.
-In 2011, she competed as a qualifier in the US Open, losing in the first qualifying round to Elitsa Kostova.
-In early 2012, she also competed as a qualifier at the Australian Open, winning two matches before falling in the third round of qualifying.
+In the second round, Boserup triumphed over Belinda Bencic due to a second set retirement before she was beaten by Elena Vesnina.
+In 2011, Boserup competed as a qualifier in the US Open, losing in the first qualifying round to Elitsa Kostova.
+In early 2012, Boserup also competed as a qualifier at the Australian Open, winning two matches before falling in the third round of qualifying.